ArmardB/events/README.md

 * Create forms
 * Use partials for cleaner code
 * Display flash messages to users
-* Follow the steps of CRUD for model elements.
+* Follow the steps of CRUD for to interact with the model